8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] need to add finance buffer somewhere in admin
 - [ ] need a way to input custom line items for bos so extra items can be inputted

-- [x] -------- ACCESSORIES --------
-- [x] need to auto inventory order to inventory page so you know what to order due to min levels compared to in stock

-- [x] -------- ADMIN --------
-- [x] added bio to user
-- [x] redo /admin/users/user.$userId
-- [x] finish /admin/users/user.create
-- [x] finish /admin/inventory/unit/create need to make sure it pulls stock data when creating

 - [ ] -------- SALES --------
 - [ ] mass email - need to redo
 - [ ] unit file - need to find a way to see if all signatures have beeen signed, maybe add new field in the schema that couunts all the signatures when the user saves beforesending to client, when client signs get number from db and count how many signatures are in inputs since inputs only shows the signatures completed
 - [ ] unit file - notify user that inventory isnt assigned, same with setting it to sold
-- [x] take note from ticket.dealerid and update financeids notes, check out notes on acc and wo since tickets version is alot nicer and cleaner
 - [ ] Unit Notifier - Never miss a sales opportunity again.
 Our intelligent alert system automatically notifies customers when their desired vehicle arrives in inventory, creating instant sales opportunities
 - [ ] test new mgrs calculator implementation
 - [ ] create page to create, edit currentMY